hikurangi/study/small-apps/deno-server-example/README.md

 deno run --watch --unstable ./my-exceptional-code.ts
 ````

 - You can run `deno` without a mask, just huffing all those microbes in like you desperately want to kill your dear grandma.
 This disables TypeScript typechecking which speeds up compilation in watch mode.
-Probs only do this if you're using an editor that supports you with its own typechecking, ie: vscode.
+Probs only do this if you're using a good TypeScript aware editor that supports you with its own typechecking for example, vscode.
 Just use vscode already.
 ```bash
 deno run --watch --no-check ./my-exceptional-code.ts ./my-exceptional-code.ts
 ````